ROI of an Optimised User Experience

 Lower Support Costs Through Proactive Research

-In another piece, Spool emphasizes the role of proactive research.
-Conducting Usability Research upfront can halve customer-support needs by eliminating friction points before launch.
+In another piece, Spool emphasises the role of proactive research.
+Conducting Usability Research upfront can halve customer support needs by eliminating points of friction before launch.

-Companies that adopt this practice save on assistance costs and avoid late-stage fixes — often far more expensive.
+Companies that adopt this practice save on assistance costs and avoid late-stage fixes, which are often far more expensive.

 Strategic Cost Reduction and Performance Gains

-Susan Weinschenk, a psychologist specializing in applying behavioral science to digital design, has shown that a problem found after release can cost up to 100× more to fix than if it had been detected earlier through user research.
+Susan Weinschenk, a psychologist who specialises in applying behavioral science to digital design, has shown that a problem found after release can cost up to 100× more to fix than if it had been detected earlier through user research.

 Justifying the ROI of Usability Research